 WINNERS & JUDGING

-There will be the Number of Winner/s determined from all entries received during the Promotion Period.
-Each winner will receive a Prize.

-Each winner will be determined on the Determination Date by the Promoter at 5 Thomas Holt Drive, North Ryde, NSW 2113.
-Each valid entry will be individually judged (by representatives of the Promoter) based on the Judging Criteria.
+The winner will be determined by the Determination Date in accordance with the Judging process and based on the Judging Criteria.

 The Promoter’s decisions are final and no correspondence will be entered into.

-The winner will be notified by phone/email within two (2) days of the Determination Date.
+The winner will be notified by phone and email within seven (7) days of the Determination Date.